Ezra Meeker: Ruin and Klondike

 In 1891, a blight of hop aphids struck the hop-growing West Coast from British Columbia to California.
 Although sprays of various liquids were used in an attempt to defeat the insects, use of such pesticides damaged the hops.
 In 1892, the crop decreased to half of what it had been before the infestation.
 Meeker had advanced money to many growers, who were unable to repay him.
 The problems in the valley were made worse by the Panic of 1893, a severe worldwide depression.
 Business after business in which Meeker had invested failed, such as the Puyallup Electric Light Company.
 He was overextended, and lost much of his fortune, and eventually his lands to foreclosure.

 Meeker spent part of the winter of 1895–1896 in London, recouping what he could from his interests there.
-In 1896, gold was discovered both in Alaska and in Canada, and when Meeker returned from the United Kingdom, he found his sons, Marion and Fred, preparing to leave for Cook Inlet, Alaska.
+In the 1896 Klondike Gold Rush, gold was discovered both in Alaska and in Canada, and when Meeker returned from the United Kingdom, he found his sons, Marion and Fred, preparing to leave for Cook Inlet, Alaska.
 They found all the worthwhile claims had already been taken.
 Nevertheless, the Meeker family saw the finds as a possible road to financial recovery, and founded a company to buy and sell mining claims, though they knew little about the trade.
 In 1897, Meeker and his sons journeyed to the Kootenay country of southeastern British Columbia, where gold had been found.
 Despite the fact Meeker was aged 66, he undertook a full share of the labor.
 Both Meeker sons filed claims in Canada, but the mines required additional investment.
 Meeker raised money to travel to New York to speak with his old contacts, where he received more promises than cash.
 On the return leg he failed to raise money in visits in Illinois and Minneapolis and by July 1897, he was back in the Kootenays, working the claim.
 When the gold discovery in the Klondike in northwestern Canada was publicized that year, Meeker saw that as a better opportunity, and sent his son Fred to investigate.
 Fred Meeker returned with a report in November; the Meekers sought to finance a mining expedition to the Klondike, but failed to raise adequate money from investors.